Xilinx/PYNQ/docs/source/overlay_design_methodology/python_packaging.rst

 Link File Processing
 --------------------

-In place of bit files your repository can instead contain bit.link files which provide locations where bit files can be downloaded for particular boards.
-For more details on the link format see the :ref:`pynq-utils` documentation. bit.link files alongside notebooks will be resolved when the ``pynq get-notebooks`` command is run.
-If you would prefer to have the bit files downloaded at package install time, we provide a ``download_overlays`` setuptools command that you can call as part of your installation or the ``pynq.utils.build_py`` command which can be used in-place of the regular ``build_py`` command to perform the downloading automatically.
+In place of xclbin files your repository can instead contain xclbin.link files which provide locations where xclbin files can be downloaded for particular shells.
+For more details on the link format see the :ref:`pynq-utils` documentation. xclbin.link files alongside notebooks will be resolved when the ``pynq get-notebooks`` command is run.
+If you would prefer to have the xclbin files downloaded at package install time, we provide a ``download_overlays`` setuptools command that you can call as part of your installation or the ``pynq.utils.build_py`` command which can be used in-place of the regular ``build_py`` command to perform the downloading automatically.

-By default the ``download_overlays`` command will only download bit files for your board.
+By default the ``download_overlays`` command will only download xclbin files for the boards installed in the machine.
 This can be overridden with the ``--download-all`` option.

 Example Setup Script
 --------------------